bbrtj/perl-game-tilemap-pathfinding/README.md

 # Game::TileMap::Pathfinding
-A Perl module for blah blah blah
+A Perl module for finding paths on Game::TileMap.

 ## Code and documentation
 [Game::TileMap::Pathfinding on CPAN](https://metacpan.org/release/Game-TileMap-Pathfinding)